 In every divorce involving children or suit affecting parent-child relationship (SAPCR), the parents must not lose focus on what is the best for the children.
-Payne & Truitt, attorneys at law will aggressively represent their client's interest, but their focus remains what is best for the children; they simply refuse to represent people who are not thinking about the welfare of their children during and after a divorce.
+PP&T will aggressively represent their client’s interest, but their focus remains what is best for the children; they simply refuse to represent people who are not thinking about the welfare of their children during and after a divorce.

 In Texas, child support matters are determined using specific guidelines set forth in the Texas Family Code unless the parties agree otherwise.

 Unlike child support, there are many options regarding child custody law and visitation matters.
 Depending on your situation, the best choice for you and your children may involve any of the following:

 It is paramount for the clients to keep in mind that the most important factor for children post-divorce is to have a healthy, restructured family, no matter what form that family takes.